stooby/SuperRNBO/README.md

 Setup:
 ----------
 - A version of Max that supports RNBO is required
-- Put this repository (including the .rnbopat files) in a directory w/in your Max search patch to ensure the RNBO abstractions can be loaded in your Max projects.
+- Put this repository (including the .rnbopat files) in a directory w/in your Max search path to ensure the RNBO abstractions can be loaded in your Max projects.